World Rainforests

 WHERE RAINFORESTS ARE LOCATED: Biogeographical Tropical Forest Realms

-July 22, 2007The majority of tropical rainforests are found in four biogeographic realms: the Afrotropical (mainland Africa, Madagascar, and scattered islands), the Australian (Australia, New Guinea, and the Pacific Islands), the Indomalayan (India, Sri Lanka, mainland Asia, and Southeast Asia), and the Neotropical (South America, Central America, and the Caribbean islands).
+Oct 22, 2022The majority of tropical rainforests are found in four biogeographic realms: the Afrotropical (mainland Africa, Madagascar, and scattered islands), the Australian (Australia, New Guinea, and the Pacific Islands), the Indomalayan (India, Sri Lanka, mainland Asia, and Southeast Asia), and the Neotropical (South America, Central America, and the Caribbean islands).

 AFROTROPICAL REALM

 Around the turn of the century, West Africa had some 193,000 sq. miles (500,000 sq. km) of coastal rainforest.
-However, the tropical forests of West Africa, mostly lowland formations easily accessible from the coast, have been largely depleted by commercial exploitation, namely logging, and conversion for agriculture.
-Now, according to the Food and Agriculture Organization of the United Nations, less than 20 percent of West Africa's moist forests remain, of which much is degraded.
-In more populous states, notably Nigeria, human population pressures have put a tremendous strain on forests, while other countries like Côte d'Ivoire have suffered extensive forest loss as a result of commercial logging and agriculture.
-The effects from forest loss are yet to be fully understood, though erosion has greatly increased as has the incidence of drought in the interior countries of Mali and Niger.
-These coastal forests appear to play a substantial role in maintaining rainfall in these interior countries.
+However, these forests, primarily lowland formations with easy access from the coast, have been extensively exploited for commercial logging and converted to agriculture.
+According to the Food and Agriculture Organization of the United Nations, less than 20 percent of West Africa's moist forests remain, much of which is degraded.
+In heavily populated countries like Nigeria, human population pressures have intensified deforestation, while Côte d'Ivoire has experienced extensive forest loss due to both commercial logging and agricultural expansion.
+The full environmental consequences of this deforestation are still being studied, but increased soil erosion and changes in rainfall patterns are evident.
+Some research suggests that these coastal forests play a key role in maintaining rainfall levels in interior countries like Mali and Niger, which have seen rising drought incidence.

 AUSTRALIAN AND PACIFIC REALMS